Legal Drafting Tools Compared: 5 Picks for Discovery & More

 Briefpoint is one of the best AI tools built specifically for litigation drafting.
 Fundamentally, it takes the repetitive, time-consuming work out of preparing discovery documents so you can focus on high-value work that holds more weight for your case.

-Instead of spending hours in MS Word cutting, pasting, and reformatting, you can upload discovery requests, apply objections, and download polished drafts in just a few minutes.
+Instead of spending hours in the MS Word environment cutting, pasting, and reformatting, you can upload discovery requests, apply objections, and download polished drafts in just a few minutes.

 For many legal teams, this means better document quality, fewer errors, and a consistent voice across every case.
 It’s also a relief for transactional lawyers who occasionally face litigation, since the platform makes complex drafting tasks feel more manageable.

-With SOC 2 certification, HIPAA compliance, and no data retention AI, you don’t have to worry about security either—compliance is built into the process.
+With SOC 2 certification, HIPAA compliance, and no data retention AI, you don’t have to worry about security either, since compliance is built into the process.

 If you’re ready to stop wasting time on manual drafting and start producing discovery documents at lightning speed, Briefpoint is the tool to try.
 Book a demo today and see how much time you can save.